openstack-archive/tripleo-incubator/README.md

 ---------------

-See the TripleO userguide for basic setup instructions - as a developer you need to be setup as a user too.
+See the TripleO userguide for basic setup instructions - as a developer you need to be set up as a user too.

 Efficient development
 ---------------------